Skip to main content

 Fresh Tropical Fruit with Coconut Cream

-Assorted tropical fruits served with drizzle of sweet coconut cream.
-Simple, refreshing, showcases natural sweetness.
+A mix of tropical fruits with a drizzle of sweet coconut cream.
+Plain and refreshing, letting the fruit speak for itself.

 vegetarianvegangluten-freeContains: Coconut